HackYourFuture/teaching_tips_tricks/README.md

 ## CLI - Game: I go on holiday and I take with me
 *By [@unmeshvrije](https://github.com/unmeshvrije)*

 "I go on holiday and I take with me" with CLI commands from the week before.
 They have to repeat the commands said before them. add a new command and explain what it does. let the round continue twice otherwise the students that went first don't have to repeat all the commands.
+E.g. First student says "ls : lists commands".
+Second student must say "ls and cd: change directory".
+Then third student must say "ls, cd and pwd : show present working directory" and so on.

 ## GIT - OS concepts and Live coding
 *By [@unmeshvrije](https://github.com/unmeshvrije)*